 How Segments Work

-In the Permutive dashboard you create segments based on any of the data you're collecting.
+In the Permutive dashboard you create segments based on events you're collecting.
 From that point onwards every user who browses your site will instantly be added to the segment as soon as they meet the criteria.
-This process is so fast it happens before the page loads, so the user can instantly be delivered targeted advertising based on that segment.
+This process occurs before the page loads, so the user can instantly be delivered targeted advertising based on that segment.
 And the segments constantly update to be accurate as the user is browsing around your site.

 Example: Football 'In Session' Segment

 Create the Segment

 I'm going to create a segment of users who have read 2+ football articles in their current session, as shown below:

 A user hits the site and browses their first football article then, 5 minutes later, they click on a second football article.
 As the page is loading Permutive processes the data and adds the user to the 'Football' segment.
 This segment can then immediately be passed into other platforms (for example into DFP for a football-related advertising campaign).
 So the user can be targeted with football related advertising on that page (where they met the segment criteria) and all future pages.